greg-argulla/oldst/README.md

 ## Features

-x - products are displayed in a grid. x - give the user an option to sort the products in ascending order.
+- products are displayed in a grid.
+- give the user an option to sort the products in ascending order.
 Can sort by "title", "price" or "rating".
-The products list should be reloaded when a new sorting option is chosen. x - each product has : x - a "thumbnail" field.
-We should display the thumbnail to give the customer an impression of what they're buying. x - a "title" field.
-So as the customer would know what the product is. x - a "price" field.
-This should be formatted as dollars like `$1,351`. x - a "date" field, which is the date the product was added to the catalog.
-Dates should be displayed in relative time (eg. "3 days ago") unless they are older than 1 week, in which case the full date should be displayed. x - the product grid should automatically load more items as you scroll down. x - display an animated "loading..." message while the user waits for the data to load. x - to improve the user's experience, we should always pre-emptively fetch the next batch of results in advance, making use of idle-time.
-But they still should not be displayed until the user has scrolled to the bottom of the product grid. x - when the user reaches the end and there are no more products to display, show the message "~ end of catalogue ~".
+The products list should be reloaded when a new sorting option is chosen.
+- each product has :
+- a "thumbnail" field.
+We should display the thumbnail to give the customer an impression of what they're buying.
+- a "title" field.
+So as the customer would know what the product is.
+- a "price" field.
+This should be formatted as dollars like `$1,351`.
+- a "date" field, which is the date the product was added to the catalog.
+Dates should be displayed in relative time (eg. "3 days ago") unless they are older than 1 week, in which case the full date should be displayed.
+- The product grid should automatically load more items as you scroll down.
+- display an animated "loading..." message while the user waits for the data to load.
+- Pre-emptively fetch the next batch of results in advance, making use of idle-time.
+Would only be displayed until the user has scrolled to the bottom of the product grid.
+- When the user reaches the end and there are no more products to display, show the message "~ end of catalogue ~".

 ### Ads features